What Seahawks QB Smith saw from 49ers on game-winning touchdown

 With the game on the line, Seattle Seahawks quarterback Geno Smith took matters into his own hands.
 Or, rather, his legs.

-The veteran signal-caller scampered for a 13-yard game-winning touchdown with 0:18 remaining in Seattle's 20-17 win over the 49ers on Sunday at Levi's Stadium, and in speaking to reporters after the game, was asked what went into his decision to take off and run with so little time remaining on the clock and no timeouts.
+The veteran signal-caller scampered for a 13-yard game-winning touchdown with 0:18 remaining in Seattle's 20-17 win over the 49ers on Sunday at Levi's Stadium, and was asked after the game what went into his decision to take off and run with so little time remaining on the clock and no timeouts.

 With 12 seconds left, @GenoSmith3 does it himself. 👏 pic.twitter.com/QXR3jEodxh— Seattle Seahawks (@Seahawks) November 18, 2024